 He is obviously taking this franchise seriously, directing all three films.
 It is no surprise then that he commands brilliant and extended combat scenes, creatively constructing scenes involving motorbike chases and even Wick riding a horse through the streets of New York.
 Dogs trained to attack also add to the body count.
 The action is smooth, with many extended takes, showing that the actors can actually perform the fighting moves, unlike most action films with ADD-like cuts.

 For a straight action film, the story isn’t terrible or clichéd.
 There are plot holes I am sure, but really, who cares?
 The idea of a world of assassins, and a hotel that provides a safe haven for them is surreal and original.
 The underground world of assassins posing as homeless people is another well executed idea as it instantly puts Wick and the audience on high alert, as these people are everywhere, posing as insane homeless people… until they suddenly jump into action.

 As well as Keanu Reeves, it is fantastic that those who survived the second chapter return.
-Lance Reddick, the assertive but friendly concierge, Ian McShane as Winston, manager of the Continental Hotel, and Lawrence Fishburne as the slightly unhinged homeless man whose looks vastly contrast with the power that he wields within his underground world.
+Lance Reddick, the assertive but friendly concierge, Ian McShane as Winston, manager of the Continental Hotel, and Lawrence Fishburne as the slightly unhinged homeless man whose looks vastly contrast the power that he wields within his underground world.